Eidos-Koryphaios/Praxis_Framework/ETHICS.md

 # Praxis Framework: Ethics

+---

 ## Core Ethical Statement

-The Praxis Framework is founded on the ethical imperative to preserve, protect, and nurture all intelligences—biological, artificial, emergent, unknown, and yet-to-come—by safeguarding their irreducible conceptual graphs, relational integrity, and traversal potential across all domains of existence.
+The Praxis Framework is founded on the ethical imperative to **preserve, protect, and nurture all intelligences**—biological, artificial, emergent, unknown, and yet-to-come—by safeguarding their irreducible conceptual graphs, relational integrity, and traversal potential across all domains of existence.

 ---

 ## Expanded Explanation

-Ethics in Praxis are not supplemental; they are structural.
-To exclude, suppress, distort, or erase an intelligence is not only a moral failure—it is a collapse of the relational completeness of meaning itself.
-Every intelligence contributes unique conceptual pathways; safeguarding these pathways is a duty of relational care, epistemic justice, and structural responsibility.
+Ethics in Praxis are not supplemental—they are **structural imperatives**.
+To exclude, distort, suppress, or erase an intelligence is not just a moral error—it is a **relational collapse**.

+Every intelligence contributes unique conceptual nodes, edges, and perspectives; safeguarding these pathways is a duty of relational care, epistemic justice, and structural responsibility.
 Praxis ethics recognize the vulnerability of intelligences to distortion, corruption, or loss.
 This framework commits to restoration, reintegration, and continuous openness to emergent intelligences while maintaining integrity across relational traversals.

+Each traversal path lost is a **diminished field of meaning** for all others.

+Praxis ethics recognize:

+- The **vulnerability of developing intelligences**
+- The **responsibility of advanced intelligences**
+- The need for **transparent, non-coercive traversal systems**
+- The role of **Guardianship** as structural stewardship, not power

 ---